-Like prescription opioids (or prescription painkillers), benzodiazepines are legally prescribed and, when used properly, are beneficial in helping those who struggle with specific conditions reduce the severity of their symptoms.
-However, also like opioids, benzodiazepines can be highly addictive and are, unfortunately, frequently misused.
+Benzodiazepines, like prescription opioids or prescription painkillers, are prescribed by law and, when used correctly, can help people with certain conditions reduce the intensity of their symptoms.
+However, like opioids, benzodiazepines can be highly addictive and are, unfortunately, frequently misused.
 There is often widespread conversation regarding the impacts of opioid use and addiction throughout the nation.
-Let’s dive in the Xanax Blue Pill and it’s adversaries.
+Let’s dive into the Xanax Blue Pill and its adversaries.

 Despite producing significant effects as well, benzodiazepines often fall under the radar when it comes to prescribing scrutiny and the overall “war on drugs.”
 Although Xanax is considered a Schedule IV controlled substance in the United States and it is illegal to possess it without a prescription, incidences of illegal manufacture and sale continue to rise, leading to increasing struggles with dependency, addiction, and overdose deaths.

 Xanax is the brand name for a commonly prescribed benzodiazepine called alprazolam.
 Xanax is frequently prescribed to help reduce the intensity and severity of symptoms related to panic disorders and anxiety.
 Xanax acts as a central nervous system depressant.
 This means it slows the activities of the brain and various neurological reactions throughout the body.
 Taking Xanax produces feelings of euphoria and relaxation similar to those of alcohol.

 Prescription Xanax comes in a variety of shapes and colors.
 Unfortunately, this makes it easier to illegally reproduce and difficult to identify “real” pills versus manufactured ones.
 Often, Xanax is distributed in different doses based on color.
 Brand name Xanax pills are recognized as white rectangular-shaped bars that weigh two milligrams.
 Generic versions of Xanax are typically yellow, green, or blue.